An Alternative Scaling for Roughness Transitions in Turbulent Flows: The Role of the Internal Boundary Layer: Alternate Scaling

 For smooth wall flows at equilibrium, the viscous scaling should provide a universal collapse of profiles~\cite{coles1956law}, and for rough wall flows at similar conditions, we expect an offset of the velocity profiles by some constant value (the roughness function $\Delta U^+$) in the log-layer~\cite{chung2021predicting}.
 In the presence of roughness transitions and a growing IBL, these scaling methods do not adequately provide the expected collapse of profiles (see Figs. 1-8 in the Supplemental Material~\cite{supp}).
 Profiles very close to the wall can be collapsed using a viscous scaling, but they quickly diverge outside of the viscous sublayer; only profiles far downstream from $x_0$ display self-similarity across the boundary layer, indicating that the flow there has reached an equilibrium state.
 If one instead uses an outer scaling $\delta$ and $U_\infty$, we see that profiles do not immediately collapse above the defect layer ($z/\delta>0.2$); collapse only occurs closer to the boundary layer edge ($z/\delta>0.5$).
 These behaviors are observed in our current datasets~\cite{cooke2024mesoscale,li2021experimental,gul2022experimental} and elsewhere~\cite{antonia1972aresponse,efros2011development,hanson2016development}.
 A challenge is that the newly formed IBL is a nonuniform and transient flow, which inhibits the use of more classical scaling methods that rely on equilibrium assumptions.
 Thus, a new scaling that incorporates the characteristics of the IBL is necessary to adequately capture the main flow features, which in turn would allow us to understand the transport processes associated with it.

 Figure~\ref{fig:meanvel} shows the mean velocity profiles within the IBL for the three datasets as a function of normalized height and distance from $x_0$ for the WMLES S$\rightarrow$R (Fig.~\ref{fig:meanvel}a), the experimental R$\rightarrow$Rr (Fig.~\ref{fig:meanvel}b), and the experimental R$\rightarrow$S (Fig.~\ref{fig:meanvel}c) conditions.
 Here, the height and the mean velocities are normalized by $\delta_i$ and $U_i$, respectively.
 Remarkably, both the simulation and experimental mean velocity profiles collapse over the range $0.2 \leq z/\delta_i < 1.0$ when the IBL scales are used instead of inner or outer scaling methods.
 Note when $\delta_i < \delta$, velocity profiles diverge above $\delta_i$ (see insets of Fig.~\ref{fig:meanvel}).
-Additionally, since these profiles collapse at what may be considered the defect layer of the IBL, this indicates that, for the flow within, these parameters act as an ``outer'' scale.
-It is important to note that there is still a highly nonequilibrium region close to the transition where this flow treatment is not as suitable -- see Fig.~\ref{fig:meanvel}c which contains data collected very close to $x_0$ and within the buffer layer, which the other studies do not have.
-Nevertheless, this self-similarity is surprising considering the IBL is a highly nonequilibrium region.
+Additionally, since these profiles collapse at what may be considered the defect layer of the IBL, this indicates that, for the flow within, these parameters act as an ``outer'' scale. {We hope to emphasize that, as with developing turbulent boundary layers,} there is still a highly non-equilibrium region close to the transition where {self-similarity may not be possible.} {Here, we see that the proposed} flow treatment is not as suitable {for the first three measurements stations in the Li21 dataset (}see Fig.~\ref{fig:meanvel}c{)} which contain data collected very close to $\hat{x}_0$ and within the buffer layer, which the other studies do not have.
+Nevertheless, this self-similarity is surprising considering the IBL is a highly non-equilibrium region.